Chart Color Schemes

 Infrastructure

-St Albans - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+St Albans - North has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 projects that could impact this region.
-Notable projects include Brimbank Aquatic and Wellness Centre, Keilor Downs Recreation Reserve Upgrade, Milleara Shopping Centre, and St Albans Activity Centre Precinct Structure Plan.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely to impact the area.
+Notable ones include Brimbank Aquatic and Wellness Centre, Keilor Downs Recreation Reserve Upgrade, Milleara Shopping Centre, and St Albans Activity Centre Precinct Structure Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.